HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-model-binding.md

 {
     [Route("{controller}/{action}/{name}")]
     public IActionResult GetUserInfo(

     // This will be bound from an HTTP header in the request.
     [FromHeader] string userId,

-    // This will be bound from route.
-    [FromRoute] string name,
+    // This will be bound from route. '{name}' [FromRoute] string name,

-    // This will be bound from an query string.
+    // This will be bound from an query string. 'age=32' [FromQuery] age,
-    [FromQuery] age,

     // The list of photos will be bound to the body of the request, typically in JSON format.